Phillip Stillman

 Phillip Tracy "P.T."
 Stillman (August 13, 1873 – October 16, 1939) was an American football player and insurance executive.
 He played for the undefeated 1894 Yale Bulldogs football team and was selected as the consensus first-team center on the 1894 College Football All-America Team.
 He later became president of F. W. Stillman Company, an insurance brokerage company founded by his father.

-Early years
+Early life

 Stillman was born in Brooklyn, New York, in 1873.
 He grew up in Elizabeth, New Jersey.
 His parents, Franklin W. and Olive Stillman, were both natives of New York.
 His father was employed in the insurance business.
 Stillman ended preparatory school at St. Paul's School in Concord, New Hampshire.